-DOT road construction northwest region update
+DOT Road Construction Northwest Region update

 Description: Expanding WIS 65 from two to four lanes from the I-94 westbound ramp terminal to about 1,200 feet north of 70th Avenue; installing turn lanes, traffic islands and new traffic signals at the 70th Avenue intersection; upgrading drainage; placing permanent signage and new pavement markings; and modifying the park and ride lot.

-Traffic impacts: Traffic on WIS 65 is limited to a single lane of traffic north of the roundabout north of I-94 for a short distance and is then split to one lane in each direction.
+Traffic impacts: Traffic on WIS 65 is limited to a single lane of traffic north of the roundabout north of the westbound I-94 exit ramp for a short distance and is then split to one lane in each direction.
 In addition, the WIS 65/70th Avenue intersection has been shifted to the north, and traffic is controlled with temporary signals.

 Highway: I-94